Business Associate Agreement

 5.3.
 Upon termination:

-- Business Associate shall, at Covered Entity's election, return in a commonly used, machine-readable format or destroy all PHI received from Covered Entity, or created or received by Business Associate on behalf of Covered Entity, if feasible.
-Destruction of PHI from active systems shall be completed within thirty (30) days and from backup systems within ninety (90) days.
+• Business Associate shall, at Covered Entity's election, return (machine-readable) or destroy all PHI to the extent feasible.
+Destruction from active systems within thirty (30) days, from backup systems within ninety (90) days, consistent with Business Associate's Data Retention and Disposal Policy.

-- Upon completion of destruction, Business Associate shall provide Covered Entity with written certification confirming that all PHI has been destroyed, including confirmation that subcontractors have completed their destruction obligations.
+• On completion, Business Associate shall provide written certification, including confirmation that subcontractors completed their destruction obligations.

 6. CANADIAN HEALTH PRIVACY COMPLIANCE